Flag

 FATF Status

-St Vincent & the Grenadines is not on the FATF List of Countries that have been identified as having strategic AML deficiencies
+Saint Vincent and the Grenadines is not on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Compliance with FATF Recommendations

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Saint Vincent and the Grenadines was undertaken in 2024.
-According to that Evaluation, Saint Vincent and the Grenadines was deemed Compliant for 13 and Largely Compliant for 17 of the FATF 40 Recommendations.
-It was deemed Highly Effective for 0 and Substantially Effective for 3 of the Effectiveness ratings.
+The last follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Saint Vincent and the Grenadines was undertaken in 2026.
+According to that Evaluation, Saint Vincent and the Grenadines was deemed Compliant for 14 and Largely Compliant for 17 of the FATF 40 Recommendations.
+It remains Highly Effective for 0 and Substantially Effective for 3 of the Effectiveness ratings.

 Sanctions